hmchen47/DataScience/ML/MLNN-Hinton/14-DBNsRBM.md

   </div>

 + Stepped sigmoid units
+  + resolving the issue on many more hidden units than visible units
   + a neat way to implement integer values
   + make many copies of a stochastic binary unit
   + all copies w/ the same weights and the same adaptive bias, $b$, but different fixed offsets to the bias: $b - 0.5, b-1.5, b-2.5, b-3.5, \dots$
+  + the response curve (see diagram)
+    + small input $x \to$ none turned on
+    + increasing the number $\to$ increasing turn on linearly
+    + get more top-down effect to drive the visible unit w/ small standard deviations
+  + issue
+    + expensive to use a big population of binary stochastic units w/ offset biases
+    + each on required the total input through the logistic function

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="https://bit.ly/2JpLNti" ismap target="_blank">